JuliaGenAI/juliagenai.org/index.md

 # JuliaGenAI

-JuliaGenAI is an organization created to promote [Julia](https://julialang.org/) as a tool for generative artifical intelligence applications, development, and research.
+JuliaGenAI is a [GitHub organization](https://github.com/JuliaGenAI/juliagenai.org) created to promote [Julia](https://julialang.org/) as a tool for generative artifical intelligence applications, development, and research.
 The organization is not intended to usurp robust tools like [llama.cpp](https://github.com/ggerganov/llama.cpp), [ggml](https://github.com/ggerganov/ggml), [ollama](https://github.com/ollama/ollama), etc.

 Rather, JuliaGenAI is intended to provide a platform for furthing access to these tools in Julia, as well as to motivate the development of new tools and libraries for generative AI.